Blog

 Respite Care for Family Caregivers

-Many families in Briar Meadow and Summer Creek are providing the majority of personal care themselves.
-Family caregiving is meaningful but physically and emotionally demanding.
-Respite care — professional in-home care scheduled specifically to give family caregivers time to rest — is one of the most important services available.
-Whether for a few hours each week or a longer planned break, respite care protects family caregiver health and sustains the informal care system that most families depend on.
+Respite care means scheduling professional in-home care specifically to give family caregivers time to rest, work, or attend to their own health.
+Whether for a few hours each week or a longer planned break, respite care protects family caregiver health and sustains the informal care system most families depend on.
+Families near facilities like Fleurdleys Assisted Living in Rendon and Heritage Place in Burleson often discover that in-home respite care is a more affordable and less disruptive alternative to short-term facility stays.

 How Care Is Coordinated — The RN-Led Model